EaminC/Proof-of-cache/DEPLOYMENT_SUCCESS.md

 🌍 **Language**: Fully English
 ✅ **Status**: Ready for production use

-The VLLM Intermediate State Inspector is now:
+The Transformer Intermediate State Inspector is now:
 - ✅ **Deployed** in the poc folder
 - ✅ **Translated** to English
 - ✅ **Committed** to Git